dewiniaid/BlueprintExtensions/README.md

 ## Changelog

+### 0.4.5 (2019-04-15)
+* Fix yet another possible crash when adding Blueprint Extensions to an existing save.
+* Fix issue with diagonal straight rails and rail signals not being landfilled correctly.

 ### 0.4.4 (2019-04-15)
 * Fix crash on adding Blueprint Extensions to an existing save.
 * Fix broken changelog formatting.